Texas Purple Heart Medal: Conferring

+Legal

 The Texas Purple Heart Medal was established by Senator Kel Seliger in Senate Bill 955, authorized by the Seventy-ninth Texas Legislature, and approved by Governor Rick Perry on 17 June 2005, effective the same date.

 Description

 Medal

-The medal pendant is heart-shaped within a gold border, 1 3/8 inches wide, and containing a white star with green wreath.
-Above the heart shield is the front view of the Alamo.
-The reverse consists of a raised bronze heart with the words "FOR MILITARY MERIT" below the coat of arms and leaves.
-The pendant is suspended by a metal loop attached to a silk moiré ribbon, 1 3/8 inches wide and consisting of the following stripes: 1/8 inch White 67101; 1 1/8 inch Purple 67115; and 1/8 inch White 67101, and behind a large white enameled five-pointed star, trimmed in gold, 3/8 of an inch in circumscribing diameter and mounted in the center of the ribbon, one point up.
+The medal pendant has a heart-shaped design that is bordered by a gold edge, measuring 1 3/8 inches in width.
+It features a white star adorned with a green wreath in its center.
+Positioned above the heart-shaped shield is a front view of the Alamo.
+On the reverse side, a raised bronze heart is situated beneath the coat of arms and leaves, with the words "FOR MILITARY MERIT" inscribed below it.
+The medal pendant is suspended from a metal loop that is attached to a silk moiré ribbon measuring 1 3/8 inches in width.
+The ribbon consists of three stripes, starting with an 1/8 inch white stripe (67101), followed by a 1 1/8 inch purple stripe (67115), and ending with another 1/8 inch white stripe (67101).
+A large white enamelled five-pointed star, trimmed in gold, is mounted in the center of the ribbon with one point facing upward, measuring 3/8 of an inch in diameter.